 Have A Completed Financial Arrangement

-This means you’ve gotten something on finance with credit, saw it through to the end and closed the account.
-It shows the bank you can manage money well, and can pay money that you have borrowed back.
-This can be for anything ranging from a laptop to a care.
+This means you’ve gotten something on finance with credit, saw it through to the end, and closed the account.
+It shows the bank you can manage money well and can pay money that you have borrowed back.
+This can be for anything ranging from a laptop to a car.
 Make sure you have at least one closed account on your credit score.
 It will increase your credit score too, making you more attractive to lenders.
-Take out a credit agreement on something small if you have to, just to insure you get a closed account on your score.
+Take out a credit agreement on something small if you have to, just to ensure you get a closed account on your score.
 It is better having this than no credit at all because if you don’t have any credit history the bank will wonder why, and ponder whether lending someone with no experience of paying back money through credit is a good idea.
 Even if you get something on finance, call the relevant department and then pay it off straight away, it still counts as a closed account and is a necessity in the world of finance.

 Go With A Decent Deposit

 If you are borrowing money for a business venture or a mortgage, you should have some capital of your own ready.
 Save up like crazy before the meeting, and show what money you are willing to put towards it yourself.
 This will again lend you believability because it shows you don’t mind putting your money where your mouth is for example.
 Also, the better deposit you have the more money you can technically borrow.
 If you save a large deposit, you’ll be able to buy a better house.
 Go in with some savings to show you are committed and eager.
 It will stand you in good stead when they start looking over your accounts.
 It shows you can manage your money in such a way that allows you to save.
 A skill that not everyone has.
 The amount going out of your accounts in terms of savings will count as disposable income too because you are saving it, not spending, meaning you could end up getting a better deal than you initially hoped for.